 Yanina is the founder and CEO of 2increatives – the first, and probably best, Marketing Agency dedicated to social media in Poland.
-Her agency works with the biggest brands on the market and are in my mind, really pioneers of digital aesthetics.
-Apart from being a true Warsaw expert she is also ad admirer of interior design, well curated travel and art.
+Her agency works with the biggest brands on the market really is the pioneer of digital aesthetics.
+Apart from being a true Warsaw expert, she is also an admirer of interior design, well-curated travel, and art.

 Yanina has lived in Warsaw for 12 years, and as she says those have been beautiful years.
 “I vividly remember the moment I fell in love with Warsaw.
 It was my first visit there, and it was that morning light when I crossed city bridges by train, mid summer time.
 It was also my first meeting with the special and rather unique architecture of the city.
 That very moment I understood that this is my place in the world, the place where I want to live and the place where I want to grow”.

 Following Yanina’s Instagram you will see that she is usually the first one to discover some exciting new locations in Warsaw or be the “usual suspect” at the coolest venues.
 Now let’s discover all her favourites places to be in Warsaw.

 Yanina recommends the following three hotels in Warsaw: